Social Change in the Digital Age

 impact - Does the video leave a strong impression on the viewer?
 Does it linger in her/his subconscious?
 Is it memorable?
 Will it haunt the viewers forever and ever?
 Is it shocking or reassuring?

 The optional multimedia project will receive a score ranging from 0-3 points, which will be added to the written test result (only if 18 or above).

-The best videos will be shared online and screened in class at the end of the semester.
+The best videos made by the students will be shared online and screened in class.

 Final scores will be announced on December 27 2020 via email.

 Aarian Marshall, 3 Dire Visions for the Bay Area in 2070 - and 1 That's Pretty Great, WIRED.